-- 1. Catholic looked after and previously looked after children.
+- 1. Catholic1 looked after Children2 and Catholic children who have been adopted3 (or made subject to child arrangements orders4 or special guardianship orders5) immediately following having been looked after.

-- 2. Catholic children with a Certificate of Catholic Practice with a sibling at the school at the time of application.
+- 2. Catholic children with a Certificate of Catholic Practice 6 with a sibling7 at the school at the time of admission.

-- 3. Catholic children with a Certificate of Catholic Practice attending the following primary schools at the time of application:
+- 3. Catholic children with a Certificate of Catholic Practice attending the following Primary Schools at the time of application:

 - Holy Family, Acton

 - Mount Carmel, Ealing

 - Our Lady of the Visitation, Greenford

 - St Anselm's, Southall

 - St George's, Sudbury

 - St Gregory's, Ealing

 - St John Fisher, Perivale

 - St Joseph's, Hanwell

 - St Raphael's, Northolt

 - St Vincent's, Acton

 - 4. Other Catholic children with a Certificate of Catholic Practice.

-- 5. Other Catholic children (those unable to supply a Certificate of Catholic Practice) with a sibling at the school at the time of application.
+- 5. Other Catholic siblings (those unable to supply a Certificate of Catholic Practice).

 - 6. Other Catholic children.

-- 7. Other looked after and previously looked after children.
+- 7. Other looked after children and children who have been adopted (or made subject to child arrangements orders or Special Guardianship Orders) immediately following having been looked after.

-- 8. Catechumens and members of an Eastern Christian Church.
+- 8. Catechumens8 and members of an Eastern Christian Church9.

-- 9. Other children with a sibling at the school at the time of application.

-- 10. Children of other Christian denominations and children of other faiths whose membership is evidenced by a minister of religion or other religious leader.
+- 9. Children of other Christian denominations10 and children of other faiths11 whose membership is evidenced by a minister of religion or other religious leader.

-- 11. Any other children.
+- 10. Any other children.